May 17, 2023

 Sultan Qaboos Grand Mosque Muscat

 Non-Muslims are allowed to visit the mosque every day, except Friday, from 8:30am until 11:00 am.
-Visitors are asked to dress modestly and in a way befitting places of worship.
+This is one of the top things to see in Oman, but it is still a religion site.
+So visitors are asked to dress modestly and in a way befitting places of worship.
 This means long sleeves, pants & closed shoes for men, and full covering including the hair for women.

 Travel Tip: For women that are concerned your clothing is not 100% appropriate for this site, there is a small shop next to the entrance of the mosque where you can rent an abaya with head covering.